-- 1. Supervision and evaluation of teachers will be conducted by the Principal/Vice-Principal on an ongoing basis both inside the classroom and during school-related activities.
-Observations will be shared with the teacher wither verbally or in writing. - 2.
-Formal Evaluation will be conducted for the following professionals: - a.
-Teachers new to the profession will be formally evaluated in their first and second year. - b.
-Experiences teachers new to the division will be evaluated in their first year. - c.
+- Supervision and evaluation of teachers will be conducted by the Principal/Vice-Principal on an ongoing basis both inside the classroom and during schoolrelated activities.
+Observations will be shared with the teacher either verbally or in writing. - 2.
+Formal Evaluation will be conducted for the following professionals: - Teachers new to the profession will be formally evaluated in their first and second year. - b.
+Experienced teachers new to the division will be evaluated in their first year. - c.
 Term (limited) teachers. - d.
 All other teachers will be evaluated on a 5 year cycle. - e.
 Teachers requesting a formal evaluation. - f.
-Teachers who, in the Principal's professional judgment are experiencing difficulty meeting and acceptable level of performance as outlined in the Framework for Professional Practice. - 3.
+Teachers who, in the Principal's professional judgment are experiencing difficulty meeting an acceptable level of performance as outlined in the 2.C.310 A: Framework for Professional Practice. - 3.
 All participants in the evaluation process will be informed of the criteria, procedures, and purpose of the evaluation.

-- 4. The following will occur during Formal Evaluation: - a.
-A pre-visitation conference with the teacher which may include observations made during the supervision process. - b.
-A minimum of three pre-arranged formal classroom visitations (equally/reasonably distributed in the September-April time period). - c.
-A post-visitation conference will be held as soon as possible upon completion of each of these formal visitations. - d.
-The teachers will complete a "Self-Assessment of Professional Practice" (Appendix B) report prior to the post conference.
-A Summative Evaluation Report will be written by the administrator.
-The Self Assessment of Professional Practice report will be returned to the teacher upon completion of the Summative Evaluation Report by the administrator. - 5.
-The "Summative Evaluation Report" (Appendix D) must be signed by both parties and retained in the teacher's personnel file.
-A copy will be given to the teacher. - 6.
-Timelines: - a.
-New teachers to the division will receive the "Interim Report on Professional Staff New to the Division" (Appendix E), which will be completed by November 30th in their first year. - b.
-All teachers on formal evaluation will receive a Summative Evaluation Report by April 30th.
+- 4. The following will occur as part of Formal Evaluation: - a minimum of three pre-arranged formal classroom visitations; other informal visitations may also occur - the formal visitations should be equally/reasonably distributed over the September to April time period - each formal visitation should be preceded by the teacher completing 2.C.310 H: Pre Conference Planner and / or discussing the lesson with his / her administrator in a PRE conference - Principal may choose to make use of 2.C310 I: Pre Conference Principal's Notes during this PRE conference - each formal visitation should be followed up by the teacher completing 2.C.310 J: Post Conference Teacher's Reflection Guide and discussing the lesson with his / her administrator in a POST conference - o this POST conference should be held as soon after visitation as possible - the teacher also needs to complete 2.C.
+310 F: Self-Assessment: Teacher, it will be returned to the teacher upon the administrator completing the 2.C.
+310 L: Summative Evaluation Report - The 2.C.
+310 L: Summative Evaluation Report must be signed by both parties and retained in the teacher's personnel file.
+A copy will be given to the teacher.

+5. Timelines:

+- a.
+New teachers to the division will receive the 2.C.310 B: Interim Report on Professional Staff New to the Division, which will be completed by November 30th in their first year. - b.
+All teachers on formal evaluation will receive 2.C.
+310 L: Summative Evaluation Report by April 30th.